Segovia is a World Heritage Site

 Asador Maribel Restaurante is one of the most famous restaurants in Segovia serving suckling pig cooked in a wood-fired oven.
 They also offer an incredible variety of typical Spanish dishes including stuffed peppers, black foot cured ham, asparagus and salmon, lamb chops and braised beef cheeks.

 Restaurante Claustro de San Antonio El Real is located within the hotel of the same name.
 The setting is quite stunning and well worth visiting as a formal dining evening out.
 The signature dishes here include the famous suckling pig, fresh cod with cream of leaks and fresh tuna steak.

-Restaurante Taberna Lopez is located in Calle San Cristobal, 3 and is one of ht the most popular traditional restaurants in Segovia.
+Restaurante Taberna Lopez is located in Calle San Cristobal, 3.
+It is one of ht the most popular traditional restaurants in Segovia.
 Delicious roast and grilled meats are the order of the day here.
-Suckling pig, rib eye, sirloin steaks and roast baby lamb are all prepared beautifully and taste even better.
+Suckling pig, rib eye, sirloin steaks, and roast baby lamb are all prepared beautifully and taste even better.